Electricity transmission and distribution networks for newbies

 Transmission and distribution networks

-The largest of the circuits and substations are called the transmission network and are like the framework of the web, operating at 275kV and 400kV in England and Wales, and with 132kV being most common in Scotland.
+The largest of the circuits and substations are called the transmission network and are like the framework of the web.
+The transmission network operates at 275kV and 400kV in England and Wales, and with 132kV being most common in Scotland.
 These are operated by National Grid.

 The smaller networks, like the fine spiral of strands in the web, are the 11,000 volt (11kV), 6,600 volt (6.6kV) network.
 Collectively termed high-voltage, or HV these are the lower voltage circuits and substations, typically connecting into people’s homes and businesses operated by the DNOs.